Will you be cruising the Norwegian Encore? We took a 7-day cruise to Alaska on this cruise ship. Read our NCL Encore Review.

 - First, it’s a mega-ship.

-Why wouldn’t we travel to Alaska on Norwegian Encore again?
 It carries way too many passengers.
 Therefore, crowds are more than likely.
 Especially likely during the summer months.
 Just keep that in mind when booking.
-If you’re looking for a more intimate experience, a ship this big may be right for you.
+If you’re looking for a more intimate experience, a ship this big may not be right for you.